sikaeducation/curriculum/courses/102/standards/implement-version-control/topics/git-staging/README.md

 Staging is selecting a group of files you've created or changed and preparing to commit them.

+## Seeing The Current Status

+`git status` shows you which files in the current directly are untracked, modified, staged, or staged-but-with-new-modifications.

 ## Staging Bulk Changes

 `git add -A` or `git add --all` will stage every change you've made in the entire repo since your last commit.
 This is the most common choice.